GreptimeTeam/dashboard/README.md

 ### Docker

+If you are M1 chip users, we recommend using `docker-compose` to setup both greptimedb and dashboard in one docker container, see [instructions here](docker/README.md).

-Pre-built docker images are available on docker hub, you can pull latest image and run via:
+For other users, pre-built docker images are also available on docker hub.
+Make sure greptimedb is running on your host machine, then pull latest image and run via:

 ```